BMorrell92/BMorrell_Milestone_Project1/README.md

 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The main website structure and code used for this project has been duplicated from the Code Institutes CV website mini project.
+Various styling changes have been made to repurpose the structure of the website specific to this project.
+- The footer code used for this project has been dulicated from the Code Institutes Love Running website mini project.
+- The source code for the scrolling features added into Mix Discography and Gallery sections of the Media page was taken from https://stackoverflow.com/questions/40112618/bootstrap4-adding-scrollbar-to-div
+- The source code for the gallery layout of Media page was taken from

 ### Media